This post may contain affiliate links. Read our disclosure page for full details.

 36. Paige (For the Love of Wanderlust): Cambodia

-37. Nikki (Where is Noodles?): Ngorongoro Crater, Tanzania
+37. Nikki (Where is Nikki?): Ngorongoro Crater, Tanzania

 39. Lena (Travelena): Island Flores, Indonesia